Background

 Done!

-For the relaxed clock analysis, we get something like:
+For the relaxed clock NS analysis, we get:

-so an ML of -12417.4 with SD of 1.95.
-Therefor the log BF is -12417.4 - -12426.2 = 8.8, which is more than twice the sum of the SDs, so can be considered reliable evidence in favour of the relaxed clock model.
-Note that judging from the table at the start of the tutorial, this amounts to overwhelming support for the relaxed clock.
+Therefore, the of the relaxed clock versus the strict clock is , which is more than twice the sum of the SDs (), which can be considered as reliable evidence in favour of the log-normal relaxed clock model over the strict clock.
+Note that judging from Figure 1, this amounts to overwhelming support for the relaxed clock.

 Nested sampling FAQ

 The analysis prints out multiple ML estimates with their SDs.
-Which one to choose?
+Which one should I choose?

 How do I know the sub-chain length is large enough?

-In practice, we can get away much smaller sub-chain lengths, which you can verify by running multiple NS analysis with increasing sub-chain lengths.
-If the ML and SD estimates do not substantially differ, you know the shorter sub-chain length was sufficient.
+In practice, we can get away much shorter sub-chain lengths, which you can verify by running multiple NS analyses with increasing sub-chain lengths.
+If the ML and SD estimates do not substantially differ, shorter sub-chain length will be sufficient.

 How many particles do I need?

-If the difference is less than 2, the hypotheses may not be distinguishable – in terms of Bayes factors, are barely worth mentioning.
+If the difference between marginal likelihood estimates is less than 2, the hypotheses may not be distinguishable – in terms of Bayes’ factors, the difference is barely worth mentioning.

 Is NS faster than path sampling/stepping stone (PS/SS)?